getsentry/sentry-java/docs/config.rst

 Depending on the environment (if the memory is sparse) it is important to be able to control the size of that queue to avoid memory issues.

-It is possible to set a maximum with the option ``sentry.async.queuesize``:
+It is possible to set a maximum with the option async.queuesize``:

 ::